 Our day started with a daytime view from our balcony.
 Although we were not able to visit the cliff tombs, it's one of the attractions that I most look forward to the next time I'm lucky enough to visit Aswan.
-I have heard excellent reviews about the lovely every day life decorations in a couple of the tombs.
+I have heard excellent reviews about the lovely every day life paintings in some of the tombs.

 The hotel, just like the Marriott before it, had an extensive breakfast buffet that was served on a delightful terrace with a view of the Nile.
 The new wing of the resort where we were staying was not too large, and I liked the airy openness of the lobby that all rooms opened to.

-After breakfast, we boarded the cute ferry that ran constantly between the island and the mainland, for our ride to the airport and early morning flight to Abu Sinbel, the second of the anticipated monuments on this trip.
+After breakfast, we boarded the cute ferry that ran constantly between the island and the mainland, for our ride to the airport and early morning flight to Abu Sinbel, the second of the most anticipated monument visits on this trip.

-have either equal or surpassed the amount of time spent driving.
-Another advantage I can think of would be the extra flexibility of a vehicle, rather than having to be restricted on time by flight schedules.
-I certainly wish I had more times at the temples.
+must have either equal or surpassed the amount of time spent driving.
+Another advantage I can think of about driving would be the extra flexibility of a vehicle, rather than having to be restricted on time by flight schedules.
+I certainly wish I had been able to spend more time at the temples.

 The airports in Egypt subscribe to the same system I saw in India and Nepal.
 In other words, you go through security twice.
 The first one is the most lenient and the second, before getting to the gate area, is the more strict.
 For example, you may allow to have water on the first one, but never on the second one.
 In this particular airport, both security areas were ridiculously close, but they took their jobs extremely serious.
 Here, like in all the other airports, not only did we go through the scanner, but also got padded down once we went across.
 Better safe than sorry, I guess.

 During one of these security checks I was called over to the scanner who was puzzling over my purse.
 I had an external battery for my phone in the purse, and he was extremely confused about exactly